ProSlide Technology: Attraction history

 ProSlide debuted three types of water slides in 1987, Twisters, Kidz, and Plummets, which are all types of body flumes.
 The first Twisters opened at Mont Saint-Sauveur in Quebec and Adventure World Theme Park (now known as Six Flags America) in Largo, Maryland, United States; both parks opened 4 Twisters that year.
 Plummets consist of a vertical drop only, followed by a long, flat segment to help riders decelerate.
 The first Plummets opened at Aquapar Magog in Quebec and Six Flags America, respectively.
 ProSlide also debuted their children's water slides (ProSlide Kidz) in 1987, which are miniature versions of Twisters designed for young children.
 Initially, they were installed more frequently than the full-size Twisters.

 In 1989, the company's PIPEline water slides opened at several locations.
 The Pipeline is a water slide that carries riders on 1-to-3 person inner tubes and is ProSlide's second most common style.
 The Pipeline has both open and enclosed sections; many have water curtains at the beginning and/or end of their enclosed sections.
-The first Pipeline rides using inner tubes opened at Fantasia de Agua in the Dominican Republic and Waldameer Park in Erie, Pennsylvania.
+The first Pipeline rides using inner tubes opened at Fantasia de Agua in the Dominican Republic and Waldameer & Water World in Erie, Pennsylvania.
 Throughout the 1990s, several large park chains started opening new ProSlide Pipelines, including Cedar Fair, Six Flags, and Wet 'n Wild.

 In 1990, the Mammoth waterslide debuted and was the first ProSlide slide that riders rode in four-person tubes.
 The Mammoth is a larger-scale version of the Pipeline.
 Kings Island's WaterWorks water park in Mason, Ohio, opened the first ProSlide Mammoth.

 The first ProSlide RACER opened in 1994 at ProSlide's Mont Cascades Waterpark in Cantley, Quebec.
 Racers consist of one wide slide with dividers between the lanes and are designed that riders can "race" to the finish if ride operators send all of them down the slide at the same time.